waiting-for-dev/devise-jwt/README.md

 - [JWT Secure Usage](http://waiting-for-dev.github.io/blog/2017/01/25/jwt_secure_usage/)
 - [A secure JWT authentication implementation for Rack and Rails](http://waiting-for-dev.github.io/blog/2017/01/26/a_secure_jwt_authentication_for_rack_and_rails)

-`devise-jwt` is just a thin layer on top of [`warden-jwt_auth`](https://github.com/waiting-for-dev/warden-jwt_auth) which configures it to be used out of the box with devise and Rails.
+`devise-jwt` is just a thin layer on top of [`warden-jwt_auth`](https://github.com/waiting-for-dev/warden-jwt_auth) that configures it to be used out of the box with devise and Rails.

 ## Installation